posix4e/docker-all-in-one-startup/README.md

 ```
   yarn start
 ```
     Starts the development server.
+On our example app we point this at production this way

 ```
   yarn build
 ```
     Bundles the app into static files for production.
+Here's where we should be enabling sourcemap building, web workers, etc.

 ```
   yarn test